nmfs-ost/noaa-fit-resources/_posts/2021-07-30-github-account.md

   - github
 ---

-[GitHub](https://github.com/), which offers [GIT](https://git-scm.com/) server as a service, is a great way to share code and work collaboratively.
+[GitHub](https://github.com/) is a great way to share code and work collaboratively.
 Below are guidelines for creating a NOAA GitHub account and repositories under that account.
 More about the NOAA guidelines can be found [here](https://ufscommunity.org/wp-content/uploads/2019/11/20170823_NOAA_GitHub_Usage_Guidelines.pdf).
 Also see the main [NOAA GitHub site](https://github.com/NOAAGov) and [information](https://github.com/NOAAGov/Information), as well as the current [NOAA affiliated GitHub projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects).

 ## How to create a NOAA GitHub account